 Collision Repair Technician Job Listings

-Pay by Experience Level for Collision Repair Technician
+What is the Pay by Experience Level for Collision Repair Technicians?

 An entry-level Collision Repair Technician with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $14.67 based on 16 salaries.
 An early career Collision Repair Technician with 1-4 years of experience earns an average total compensation of $15.17 based on 148 salaries.
 A mid-career Collision Repair Technician with 5-9 years of experience earns an average total compensation of $17.79 based on 96 salaries.
 An experienced Collision Repair Technician with 10-19 years of experience earns an average total compensation of $19.55 based on 153 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $20.

 Employees with Collision Repair Technician in their job title in Louisville, Kentucky earn an average of 24.7% more than the national average.
 These job titles also find higher than average salaries in Fresno, California (8.0% more) and Dallas, Texas (0.8% more).
 The lowest salaries can be found in Denver, Colorado (22.4% less), Houston, Texas (12.9% less) and Indianapolis, Indiana (12.4% less).